seedon198/Cyber-Resilience-Act/docs/resources.md

 ## Latest News and Updates

-For the most recent developments, see our [automatically updated news section](news-updates.md), which monitors:
+For the most recent developments, see our [Latest News Wiki Page](https://github.com/seedon198/Cyber-Resilience-Act/wiki/Latest-News), which monitors:

 - EU official announcements
 - ENISA publications